GDPR

 7. Respect for user privacy - keep it user-centric.

-10 Actionable Ways to Integrate Privacy by Design Within Your Organisation
+10 Actionable Ways to Integrate Privacy by Design within Your Organization

-Here are some ways to incorporate Privacy By Design in your organisation’s framework:
+Here are some ways to incorporate Privacy By Design in your organization’s framework:

 1. Announce Clear Privacy and Data Sharing Policies